jamieforth/pylsl-tools/README.md

 ```

 This will then allow commands to be typed into the terminal which will
-be executed by receiving streams at the correct time.
-For this to work
+be executed by receiving streams at the “correct time” (= real-time
+resolved time according to LSL).
+Crucially, the accuracy of the
+synchronised start time across multiple devices is entirely dependent
+on the stability of the LSL clocks.

+For this to work reliably all simulated stream clocks must be given
-reliably there must be a specified latency larger than any real-world
+time to stabilise (ideally a couple of minutes) and there must be a
+specified latency larger than any real-world network latency (default
-network latency (default 0.5 seconds).
-Any messages that arrive late
+0.5 seconds).
+Any messages that arrive late will print a warning on
-will print a warning on the receiving device.
-If a simulated stream
+the receiving device.
+If a simulated stream receives a late message it
-receives a late message it will catch up without dropping samples (by
+will catch up without dropping samples (by sending a burst of samples
-sending a burst of samples each with the correct logical timestamp).
+each with the correct logical timestamp).
+Real-time streams will drop
-Real-time streams will drop samples but will send correctly
+samples but will send correctly timestamped samples from the point at
-timestamped samples from the point at which they receive a late
+which they receive a late message.
-message.

 See `lsl-control --help` for all options.